The Purpose of This Case Study

 I chose to build my new website, because I had just experienced a breakthrough and overcame my fear of writing.

 My new website was going to be the home to house my work online.

 Before the start of BASB, I met Larry at the student on-boarding call.
 We connected on Facebook and talked about what we wanted to achieve in 5 weeks.
 He wanted to organise new info for new content on his website to help him with his career transition.

 Since we both had “website goals”, he suggested we work toward our goals together, and we became accountability partners.
 I was delighted.

 Larry’s goal was to publish 4 pages.
 My goal was to publish 5 pages.

-We decided to publish whatever we had created at the end of 2 weeks.
-We thought 2 weeks was a good timeframe to aim for.
-It’s a good constraint.
+We decided to publish whatever we create at the end of 2 weeks, and agreed it was a good constraint to aim for.

-The first thing I did was create a simple Project Plan in Roam that outlined the brief, the challenge, the plan, desired outcomes and tasks.
-This allowed me to stay organised and quickly see where I am as I worked on my project.
+The first thing I did was create a simple Project Plan that outlined the brief, the desired outcomes and tasks involved.
+This allowed me to stay organised and quickly see where I am in the process.

-I’ve shared my Website Project Plan and Task List at the end of this article for you to use as a reference for your own project.
+I’ve shared my Website Project Plan at the end of this article for reference.

 - Create and design a beautiful, simple and modern website with 5 main pages published — Home page, About page, Start Here page, Blog page, and Contact page.